midsandhighs/jira-to-omnifocus/readme.md

 A script to synchronize Jira issues with OmniFocus.

+This appears to be out of date - and doesn't

 ## What does it do?

 This script connects to the Jira REST API via basic auth to